rahobbs/fullstack-homework/README.md

 The functionality of the app could definitely be improved.
 Instead of showing '0' when the page loads, it could show all of the product available, and that could be narrowed further as a user makes selections.
 The test suite could also be significantly more thorough.
+I would also prefer an import script for the CSVs rather than relying on manually loading them via psql.

 Deployed to Heroku: https://lit-fjord-57582.herokuapp.com/